DaRandomCube/DaRandomCube/README.md

-### an egyptian linux and foss lover and translator
+### An Egyptian linux and foss lover and translator
 ~~still wip~~ you know when you add an implementation and call it temporary, and then barely change it?

 age: 16